amikum0504/NDI_data_streaming/README.md

     Topic Name: <Topic_Name>
     Ensure your Kafka setup aligns with these prerequisites before proceeding to the next step.

-# Step 2:Configure NDI Message Bus
+# Step 2:Configure ND Message Bus

   Navigate to the System Settings tab on the Nexus Dashboard.
   Select Message Bus Configuration.